Menu

 At the end of the day, the doors open at 3.10pm.
 Please arrive on time to collect your child.
 For further information on where to collect your child from on the Early Years playground, please refer to the letter we sent before the summer.

-This term we shall continue to guide and progress the children in the 7 inter-connected areas of learning and development within the EYFS Framework.
+Through the year we guide and progress the children in the 7 inter-connected areas of learning and development within the EYFS Framework.

 These 7 areas are: